NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

 Playwright Inspector
 --------------------

-For developing tests it is helpful to run the `Playwright Inspector <https://playwright.dev/docs/inspector>`_.
+For developing tests, it is helpful to run the `Playwright Inspector <https://playwright.dev/docs/inspector>`_.

 To enable the inspector during the tests, run: